kimjulian-gc/The-Recursion-Theorem/README.md

 A <ins>**quine**</ins> is basically a program that prints itself, **without taking in any input.**

 > [!NOTE]
-> So, you can't pass in the source code file into the quine to itself, which would make this program trivial to make.
+> So, you can't pass in the source code file into the program itself, which would make this program trivial to make.

 ## how do i run this?